-Anchor Standard 8: Interpreting intent and meaning.
-4.0 Students will be able to: Interpret art by analyzing how the interaction of subject matter, characteristics of form and structure, use of media, art making approaches, and relevant contextual information contributes to understanding messages or ideas and mood conveyed.
-3.0 Students will be able to: Interpret ideas and mood in artworks by analyzing form, structure, context, subject, and visual elements.
-2.0 Students will be able to: Categorize and describe works of art, by identifying subject matter, details, mood, and formal characteristics.
+Anch Anchor Standard 8: Interpreting intent and meaning.
+4.0 Students will be able to: 3.0 Students will be able to: Interpret ideas and mood in artworks by analyzing form, structure, context, subject, and visual elements.
+2.0 Students will be able to: 1.0 With help, partial success at level 2.0 content and level 3.0 content 0.0 Even with help, no success

+Ancho Anchor Standard 9: Applying criteria to evaluate products.
+4.0 Students will be able to: • Create a convincing and logical argument to support an evaluation of art.
+Explain the difference 3.0 between personal and established criteria for evaluating artwork.
+Students will be able to: 0.0 Identify different evaluative criteria for different types of artwork dependent on genre, historical and cultural contexts.
+2.0 Students will be able to: • Use art vocabulary to explain preferences in selecting and classifying artwork.
 1.0 With help, partial success at level 2.0 content and level 3.0 content 0.0 Even with help, no success

-Anch Anchor Standard 9: Applying criteria to evaluate products.
-4.0 Students will be able to: Create a convincing and logical argument to support an evaluation of art.
-Explain the difference between personal and established criteria for evaluating artwork.
-3.0 Students will be able to: Identify different evaluative criteria for different types of artwork dependent on genre, historical and cultural contexts.
-2.0 Students will be able to: 2.0 Use art vocabulary to explain preferences in selecting and classifying artwork.
-1.0 With help, partial success at level 2.0 content and level 3.0 content 0.0 Even with help, no success

-4.0 Students will be able to:

-Generate ideas to make art individually or collaboratively to positively reflect a group's identity.

-3.0 Students will be able to:

-• Create works of art that reflect community cultural traditions.
-Discuss using formal and conceptual

-vocabulary.

-2.0 Students will be able to:

-Create art that tells a story or describes life events in home, school and community.

-1.0 With help, partial success at level 2.0 content and level 3.0 content

-0.0 Even with help, no success

-Anchor Standard 11: Relating artistic ideas and works within societal, cultural, and historical contexts to deepen understanding.
-4.0 Students will be able to: ٠ Analyze and contrast how art forms are used to represent, establish, reinforce and reflect group identity and culture.
-Analyze and contrast how art forms are used to reflect global issues, including climate change. • 3.0 Students will be able to: Communicate how art is used to inform the values, beliefs and culture of an individual or society. • • Communicate how art is used to inform others about global issues, including climate change.
-Students will be able to: Compare, contrast, and describe why people from different places and times make art.
+Anch or Standard 10: Synthesizing and relating knowledge and personal experiences to create products.
+4.0 Students will be able to: Generate ideas to make art individually or collaboratively to positively reflect a group's identity.
+3.0 Students will be able to: Create works of art that reflect community cultural traditions.
+Discuss using formal and conceptual vocabulary.
+2.0 Students will be able to: 2.0 Create art that tells a story or describes life events in home, school and community.
+1.0 With help, partial success at level 2.0 content and level 3.0 content 0.0 Even with help, no success or Standard 11: Relating artistic ideas and works within societal, cultural, and historical contexts to en understanding.
+4.0 Students will be able to: Analyze and contrast how art forms are used to represent, establish, reinforce and reflect group identity and culture.
+Analyze and contrast how art forms are used to reflect global issues, including climate change.
+3.0 Students will be able to: Communicate how art is used to inform the values, beliefs and culture of an individual or society.
+Communicate how art is used to inform others about global issues, including climate change.
+Students will be able to: 2.0 Compare, contrast, and describe why people from different places and times make art.
 2.0 Describe why people from different places and times make art about different issues, including climate change.
 1.0 With help, partial success at level 2.0 content and level 3.0 content 0.0 Even with help, no success